 It is remarkable that over 200 years after these ships sailed these waters that their steps can be retraced in so much detail.

 After European settlement the whaling ships called into West Australian ports to replenish supplies.
 They were an important source of income to the struggling settlers.
 You can see that Albany was a popular port of call and there would often be several ships at a time in port.
 At times there were so many ships off the coast that the numbers of crew on the ships would have been close to the population of places like Albany, Augusta and Busselton.
-Apart from the source of income the ships visits were an important aspect of social life and many girls married captains and left the colony!
-There is evidence of the presence of the ships in place names (eg street names) in these early settlements.

 These American whalers had a devastating impact on whale numbers and by the 1840s numbers of Southern Right Whales being caught had dropped dramatically.
 They also chased humpback and sperm whales.
 Sperm whales were the prized whale as the oil was very clean and much more valuable.
 The numbers of American whaling ships dropped from around the 1860’s on because of the discovery of oil below ground in the US and because of the American Civil War.
 The Confederates (from the South) wanted to deprive the north of an important source of income so they sent warships out to sink the whaling ships.